 Use two factor authentication wherever possible.
-This verification requires that a person not only know the password to an account, but physically have the device associated with that account, its an extra layer of protection so that the account knows that its actually you accessing it.
+This verification requires that a person not only knows the password to an account, but physically has the device associated with that account.
+It’s an extra layer of protection so that the account knows that it’s actually you accessing it.

-Never give out your password to anyone that phones, texts, or emails you.
+Never give out your password to anyone who phones, texts, or emails you.
 If they phone you saying they are from a certain company and you are being hacked, etc., hang up, find the support phone number on the company’s website, and phone them directly.
-That way, you know you are talking to a person from that company and they can tell you if you have a real problem or if the person that just phoned you was a criminal.
+That way, you know you are talking to a person from that company and they can tell you if you have a real problem or if the person who just phoned you was a criminal.
 The same can be done with texts and emails.
-Never click on the links provided in texts or emails, instead, go directly to the website and login to your account.
-If there is a real problem, it will be displayed in your account information, otherwise, the email or text was fake.
+Never click on the links provided in texts or emails.
+Instead, go directly to the website and login to your account.
+If there is a real problem, it will be displayed in your account information, otherwise, the email or text is fake.

 If a “deal” seems too good to be true, it is.
 Any website links that have cheap electronics are probably going to fall into the scam category.
 If they tell you it’s free, or only 1 dollar and then ask you to fill out surveys to get the item, you are following a chain of scams.
-Under no circumstances in this situation should you ever give out personal information or credit/debit card information, the fine print you aren’t looking at is most likely signing you up for reoccurring payments on your credit/debit card.
+Under no circumstances should you ever give out personal information or credit/debit card information.
+The fine print you aren’t looking at is most likely signing you up for reoccurring payments on your credit/debit card.

 Turn off one-click ordering on online shopping retailers and choose not to save your credit card information for future purposes, although it adds a few more minutes to the checkout process, if your account is ever compromised, there is less chance that your credit card information will be stolen and fraudulent purchases made using your account.